iunderstand: How Vonnie Woodrick is Revolutionizing Our Understanding of Suicide and Mental Illness

 “When we look and we focus on this as an illness, there are so many possibilities,” she said.
 “Rob had an illness, and what we know about illness is that all illnesses are treatable, preventable and can be terminal.
 So my husband died of a terminal illness.
 I remember the moment my friend put it in those terms — it brought me so much relief and healing.”

 As Woodrick discusses what has in part become her life’s mission, one cannot help but notice the grace with which she has emerged from the most absolute darkness to which a person can be subjected: her voice is kind, her eyes are thoughtful and she offers herself and her story completely.

 “I am doing this for everyone who has lost because it is a painful road,” she expressed.
 “If I can make their day a little brighter, it also heals me.”

 At the outset of iunderstand, Woodrick created a video in which she shares her story.
-Shortly after the video was posted, she received an email from a woman telling her that Woodrick not only saved her life, but saved her family the devastation of
+Shortly after the video was posted, she received an email from a woman telling her that Woodrick not only saved her life, but saved her family the devastation of losing her.

 “It’s those comments that I get, the people who say, ‘Thank you for doing this.
 Thank you for understanding,’ that keeps me going.
 Whatever we are doing, it’s working, even if it is one person at a time.”

 We invited Vonnie Woodrick’s youngest daughter, Maddie, to share her perspective on the effects of suicide and the healing power of understanding.
 This essay was originally published on iunderstandloveheals.com